Miniature altarpiece with the Crucifixion

 Works of this type are extremely rare, and because of this piece's layered structure, extremely fragile.
 Only about 150 Gothic boxwood miniatures survive; and of these only some twenty are multi-panel, i.e. triptych or diptychs like altarpieces.
-This piece was acquired by The Cloisters in 1917 as part of the J. Pierpont Morgan donation.
+The Cloisters acquired the piece in 1917 as part of the J. Pierpont Morgan donation.
 Until 1906 it had been in the collection of Baron Albert Oppenheim, Cologne.